 A: WFRP is available for purchase from your local crop insurance agent.
-You can find a crop insurance agent at the following link on the Risk Management Agency (RMA) website: www.rma.usda.gov/tools/agent.html
+You can find a crop insurance agent at the following link on the Risk Management Agency (RMA) website www.rma.usda.qov/tools/agent.html.

-These agents work for Approved Insurance Provider's that have reinsurance agreements with the RMA.
+These agents work for AIPs that have reinsurance agreements with the RMA.